Near Pultneyville in Wayne County, New York — The American Northeast (Mid-Atlantic)

 Erected 1935 by State Education Department.

-Related marker.
-Click here for another marker that is related to this marker.
+Related marker. another marker that is related to this marker.
 Cooper Home - prior stop on the underground railroad.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 30, 2013, by Yugoboy of Rochester, New York.
-This page has been viewed 421 times since then and 5 times this year.
+It was originally submitted on April 30, 2013, by Yugoboy of Rochester, New York.
+This page has been viewed 462 times since then and 15 times this year.
 Last updated on December 11, 2014, by Anton Schwarzmueller of Wilson, New York.
 Photos: 1, 2, 3. submitted on April 30, 2013, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.